bovigo/callmap/README.md

 ### Verify passed arguments ###

-_Please note that for this feature at the current time PHPUnit must be present, as argument verification makes use of the `PHPUnit_Framework_Constraint` classes.
+_Please note that for this feature a framework which provides assertions must be present.
+Please see the requirements section above for the list of currently supported assertion frameworks._
-Alternatively, xp-framework/core can be used._

 In some cases it is useful to verify that an instance received the correct arguments.
 You can do this with `verify()` as well: